Sunflower Fields In East Tennessee

 (865) 403-9335

-Narramore Farms planted seven acres or approximately seven football fields of sunflowers.
-The farm will be hosting a Sunflower Festival on Saturday, June 25th, Sunday, June 26th, Saturday, July 2nd and Sunday, July 3rd.
+Narramore Farms has once again planted acres and acres of sunflowers.
+The farm will be hosting a Sunflower Festival on Friday, June 23rd through Sunday, June 25th and Friday, June 30th to Saturday, July 1st.
+The hours will be 4pm to 9pm.
 General admission is $12 and includes one free bloom.
 Children two and under are free.
 Guests may pick their included sunflower or pick their pre-purchased 6, 12 or 18 sunflowers from a mixture of over 20 different varieties.
+In addition, to fun farm activities there will be live music, food and local vendors on Saturdays.
 Please no pets.

 Nightfall Acres